 It’s About Sacrifice & Dedication

 Commitment is 100% about discipline, sacrifice, and dedication.
 You have to live with all three of those traits continuously to have true commitment to what you’re trying to achieve.
 There will be experiences that will come up that seem enticing and you may miss out on.
 Social events, video games, watching television, going on social media – they all will have to take a back seat to your dedication towards being successful.
 Your dedication to your deliberate practice, self-improvement athletically & mentally, and desire to be a better version of yourself than yesterday is where your focus needs to be.

 You will have situations where you will have to decide between your sport and your social life.
 Those who are committed to their sport will always choose the opportunity to get better over the latter.
-Now, that doesn’t mean that you can’t have a social life – it’s healthy to get a mental break away from your sport and experience the countless amazing things of life outside of it.
+Now, that doesn’t mean that steroid medication side effects is not healthy and you can’t have a social life – it’s healthy to get a mental break away from your sport and experience the countless amazing things of life outside of it.
 Your dedication just cannot slip because of your social life.
 If it does, then you’re back into the “interested zone”.
 Cut and Dry.

 It’s About Not Expecting A Desired Outcome

 The entire purpose of playing sports is to enjoy the journey and realize that everyone has a different path.
 You cannot expect an outcome of success, you have to work for it.
 Just because you show up to practice, “work hard”, “listen to coach”, and “are a good teammate” doesn’t mean anything when it comes to putting in the work to develop and build a superior athletic ability.
 Too many athletes today believe that if they are the best player on their team, then that means that they should be rewarded with success.
 Success comes when you are least prepared for it and you least expect it.
 It’s the by-product of developing phenomenal skills through a relentless work ethic so that when your time comes to prove yourself, you operate at the highest level within your ability to do so.